wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 **Practical steps:**

   * For the RM2 qualitative report, you should report either two themes (no subthemes) or one theme with 2-3 sub-themes.
 This is to allow you to balance depth and breadth.
-  * Each theme should include approx. three quotes to illustrate it in the write up.
-Think about which quotes best illustrates your them.
+  * As a rough guide, each theme should include approx. two to five quotes to illustrate it in the write up.
+Think about which quotes best illustrates your analysis.
   * If you are doing a qualitative dissertation, you will have scope to go further with your analysis; it is a good idea to discuss your data with your supervisor throughout the analytic process.

 ### Activities

 #### Activity 1: Try it yourself!

-We've provided the same transcript as for steps 1-2, but it's a little longer (to give you more scope to develop themes) - you can find it [here](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EZaA8YkYkyVGkwn0cEDFLCABWr5rREIlMAyIaAPHu3juTg?e=QgyPdd).
+We've provided the same transcript as for phases 1-2, but it's a little longer (to give you more scope to develop themes) - you can find it [here](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EZaA8YkYkyVGkwn0cEDFLCABWr5rREIlMAyIaAPHu3juTg?e=QgyPdd).
 You can use the codes you developed last time (adding to them for the additional parts of the transcript), or you can recode the data again if you prefer - either option is fine.

   * Once you have your codes, try to organise them into themes.
   * Group together the codes that seem similar in some way - can you think of an overarching 'theme' that describes them?